Hantharwady United F.C.

-Hantharwady United Football Club (ဟံသာဝတီ ယူနိုက်တက် ဘောလုံး အသင်း) is a professional football club, based in Bago, Myanmar, and represents the Bago Region.
+Hantharwady United Football Club (ဟံသာဝတီ ယူနိုက်တက် ဘောလုံး အသင်း) is a professional football club based in Bago, Myanmar and represents the Bago Region.
 The club was a founding member of the Myanmar National League (MNL) in 2009.
 It finished in sixth place in the league's inaugural cup competition, the MNL Cup 2009.
 In 2012, the club changed its name from Okktha United to Hantharwady United.
-As Okktha United, the club won their first ever major trophy by winning the MFF Cup in 2010.
+As Okktha United, the club won their first major trophy by winning the MFF Cup in 2010.

 History

-2009
+2019–2011

-Hantharwady United FC was a founding member of the MNL in 2009 as Okktha United.
+Hantharwady United was a founding member of the Myanmar National League in 2009 as Okktha United.
 This team represents the Bago Region.
 The team owner is Aung Moe Kyaw of International Beverages Trading (IBT).

-2013–14
+2012–14

-Hantharwady United was relegated to MNL-2.
-Hantharwady became champions of MNL-2 and were promoted to the MNL.
+In 2012, the club was renamed to Hantharwady United where they got relegated to MNL-2.
+Hantharwady became champions of MNL-2 in the 2014 season and were promoted to the MNL.
 Bamba scored 24 goals while Hantharwady United were in MNL-2.
+In the 2018 season, Joseph Mpande won the league 'Golden boot' becoming the league top scorer with 18 goals.

-2019-2020
+2019–2021

 At the end of the 2019 season, Hantharwady United appointed Myo Min Tun (former Yangon United coach) as their head coach.
-The team kicked off the 2020 Myanmar National League with a 1–0 win over Rakhine United F.C. at Bago, claiming an instant fourth spot.
-Since a win against Chin United F.C. in Week 3, Hantharwady United maintained its 1st position in the league for 15 consecutive weeks, until Week 18.
+The team kicked off the 2020 Myanmar National League with a 1–0 win over Rakhine United at Bago, claiming an instant fourth spot.
+Since a win against Chin United in Week 3, Hantharwady United maintained its 1st position in the league for 15 consecutive weeks, until Week 18.
 During this time, Hantharwady United won 13 games, drew 1 and lost 2, while scoring 42 goals and conceding only 12.
 In the following week, Hantharwady United surprisingly lost to Magwe, which meant that the team shifted to 2nd place while Shan United took over after a long run of consecutive wins.
 Hantharwady United drew to Ayeyawady United in their last match of 2020 Myanmar National League, finishing as the runner-up behind the champions Shan United just by a point.
 The 18 year old winger Hein Htet Aung laid on the most assists (9 assists) while Ko Ko Naing kept the most cleansheets (9 cleansheets) in the league.
-In addition, the Ivorian forward Donald Bissa and Hein Htet Aung won Player Of The Month once each with coach Myo Min Tun also winning the Manager Of The Month twice.
+In addition, the Ivorian forward Donald Bissa and Hein Htet Aung won 'Player Of The Month' award once each with coach Myo Min Tun also winning the 'Manager Of The Month' award twice.

 Due to the COVID-19 pandemic, General Aung San Shield was postponed, meaning Hantharwady United were guaranteed a spot in the play-off round of 2021 AFC Cup, which will be their first appearance in a continental competition.